rmcsharry/sensei/README.md

 This will fail if your branch name is already in use on Heroku.

-## Experimental: Create a new branch with the shell script
+## Create a new agent in a new branch

-Trying something out here.
 From the root of the directory:

 1. `brew install jq` (if on Mac, otherwise [https://jqlang.github.io/jq/download/](follow these instructions))
 2. `chmod +x branch.sh`
-3. `./branch.sh your-branch-name YOUR-OPENAI-API-KEY`
+3. `./branch.sh {your-branch-name} {YOUR-OPENAI-API-KEY}`

-This _should_ create a new branch with that name, deploy it to Heroku, and set it up with your OpenAI API key, which can be unique to each branch if you want.
-This should basically do all of the steps from the section above.

-This will fail if your branch name is already in use on Heroku.
+This will create a new branch with that name, deploy it to Heroku, and set it up with your OpenAI API key, which can be unique to each branch if you want.
+The script will fail if your branch name is already in use on Heroku.

+When pushing changes, run `git push {your-branch-name} {your-branch-name}:main`, since Heroku automatically sets new deployments to a `main` branch, but you're pushing a different branch to what Heroku considers main.

+If you want to track the branch on GitHub and have GitHub set as `origin`, run `git push origin {your-branch-name}`

-## Optional: use the command line interface
+## Experimental: use the command line interface

 1. `touch .env`
 2. add `OPENAI_API_KEY={YOUR-KEY}` to `.env`
 3. `node prompt.js`

-## Optional: use GitHub workflows
+## Experimental: use GitHub workflows

 Use [GitHub](https://github.com/) to host your repository and set up CI before deploying to Heroku.
 There is a GitHub workflow file you can tinker with.